BatGap Logo

 David: Yeah, yeah.

-Rick: And what the nature and purpose of that vehicle is?
+Rick: And what is the nature and purpose of that vehicle?

-David: One of the interesting things about this … like I mentioned about time a little bit before, is time is like a dimension in the sense of space.
-It’s forward and backwards.
+David: One of the interesting things about this, like I mentioned about time a little bit before, is that time is like a dimension in the sense of space.
+It’s forward and backward.
 And I know something of the future as well.
 Not sort of like what’s going to happen tomorrow, that kind of thing, but more like the broader future.

 Rick: Not like where the stock market is going to be in a week or something?